kvvloten/samba_integrations/authentication/enterprise_wifi/README.md

 systemctl restart NetworkManager
 ```

-If run a DHCP server you can now setup static DHCP for the machine and the return the same IP-address for both the
+If you run a DHCP server it can be setup to use static DHCP for the machine and the return the same IP-address for both
-wired and wireless MAC-addresses of the machine.
+the wired and wireless MAC-addresses of the machine.
 Not only will the machine switch fluently between wired and
 enterprise-wifi, but since the IP-address remains the same any session will survive the switch !